MichaelHanJ/EE285-Team-Calexy/README.md

 ```
 Now, you are ready to play with this custimoized YOLOv3 network for human face detection.
 ## Detection Using A Pre-Trained Model
 We have trained YOLOv3 and YOLOv3 models.
 You will have to download the pre-trained weight file [here](https://drive.google.com/file/d/1wDD2I4vNO7U5FDoXKz9JM8P8xf498kwz/view?usp=sharing) for YOLOv3 model.
-Or just run this to get the pre-trained weights saved in Google Drive.
+Or just run the following codes to get the pre-trained weights saved in Google Drive.
 ```
 function gdrive_download () {
   CONFIRM=$(wget --quiet --save-cookies /tmp/cookies.txt --keep-session-cookies --no-check-certificate "https://docs.google.com/uc?export=download&id=$1" -O- | sed -rn 's/.*confirm=([0-9A-Za-z_]+).*/\1\n/p')